Data-light Uncertainty Set Merging with Admissibility: Content Analysis under Dependence

-In this section, we examine the expected size of the merged set under dependence.
+In this section, we examine the content of merged set under dependence.
 Note that addressing arbitrary dependence is quite challenging, even under strong assumptions \citep{liu2019cauchy}.
-Consequently, we concentrate on scenarios where uncertainty sets are constructed from Gaussian summary statistics with weak dependence, as outlined below.
+Consequently, we focus on the special case where uncertainty sets are constructed from Gaussian summary statistics with weak dependence, as outlined below.